devicehive/devicehive-.net/README.md

 * Get real-time notifications from devices about various events
 * Send a command to a particular device

-Client library is available in two options: .NET Framework 4.5 library and .NET Portable Library which targets the following frameworks: .NET Framework 4.5, .NET for Windows Store Apps (Windows 8), Windows Phone 8.1, Windows Phone Silverlight 8.
+Client library is available in two options: .NET Framework 4.5 library and .NET Portable Library which targets the following frameworks: .NET for Windows Store Apps (Windows 8.1+) and Windows Phone 8.1+.

 #### Installation and Usage